23 ways to save money on holidays

 TOTUM cards now come with PASS ID so they can also be used to prove your age – this is particularly useful when you're travelling, as it means you can avoid using (and losing) your passport or driving licence as ID while you're out.

 Earn money on holiday

 Now that we've covered how you might save money on your holiday, here's how you can earn some cash too.
-The best way of doing this is by taking up a summer job somewhere warm, or even doing a cheap gap year to make it a longer-term trip.
+The best way of doing this is by taking up a summer job abroad or even doing a cheap gap year to make it a longer-term trip.

-There are loads of jobs out there for holidaymakers, from club reps and bar work, to something as big as teaching English abroad (although admittedly this kind of crosses the line from holidaying to emigrating).
+There are loads of jobs out there for holidaymakers, like working as a club rep and doing bar work.
+Or, you could even take on a longer-term role like teaching English abroad (although admittedly this kind of crosses the line from holidaying to emigrating).